RjayBrown/war-the-card-game/README.md

 - Promises & Asynchronous Programming
 - JavaScript ES6+ (try/catch & async/await)

-Building this project helped me become a lot more comfortable working with client-side fetch in JavaScript.
+Building this project helped me become a lot more comfortable using fetch to make API calls.
 Refactoring from promise chains to async/await was definitely a challenge at first, but I learned a lot about how promises work and using asynchronous programming features from ES6/ES7 to handle JSON data.

 If you run into trouble, you can click any of the badges above to reference documentation or reach out in the [[🕒 catchup-crew]](https://discord.com/channels/735923219315425401/932892279637700658) or [[❓code-help]](https://discord.com/channels/735923219315425401/735925942559440997) channels in the #100Devs Discord.
 It's an amazing community space filled with supportive developers happy to answer any questions you may have!